Basic File I/O in Python

 File Not Found

-If you try to open a file that doesn’t exist, Python will give you an error:
+If you try to open a file that doesn't exist in read mode, Python will give you an error:

 with open("missing.txt", "r") as file: